The MRC's Sharyl Attkisson Dissonance

 Attkisson has a long history of shoddy reporting on Benghazi, but Blumer and the MRC won't tell you that.

 Turnabout, sort of

-A May 15 Media Research Center item by Sean Long does something we weren't sure the MRC was going to do -- call out its new BFF, former CBS reporter Sharyl Attkisson, for her shoddy reporting on vaccines:
+A May 15 Media Research Center item by Sean Long did something we weren't sure the MRC was going to do -- call out Attkisson, its new BFF, for her shoddy reporting on vaccines:

 More than simply covering the connection, some reporters, including former CBS reporter Sharyl Attkisson who reported anecdotes and interviewed many families convinced that vaccines caused their children’s autism.